-You should file as soon as you can after January 1, 2008, but no later than April 15, 2008.
+You should file as soon as you can after January 1, 2013, but no later than April 15, 2013.
 If you file late you will have to pay penalties and interest.
 (See Penalties and Interest in these instructions.)
-If you know you cannot meet the April 15 deadline, you should ask for an extension using Form 4868A, Application for Extension of Time to File Alabama Income Tax Return.
-This form must be filed by April 15, 2008, or it will not be approved.
-The Department also allows the application for extension to be electronically filed at www.alabamainteractive.org/taxextension/.
 If April 15 falls on a Saturday, Sunday, or state holiday, the return will be due the following business day.